We Still Don't Know What Happened In Bobbie Gentry's 'Ode To Billie Joe'

 Bobbie Gentry was a famous, beautiful country singer when she emerged in 1967 with her first song.
 She came from an extremely humble, rural upbringing.
 She reportedly grew up with no electricity and very few material possessions.
 It doesn’t get much more rural than Chickasaw County, Mississippi, in the mid-1940s.
 The one thing she always did have, that no amount of money could buy, was talent.

 In the late 1960s, the United States was in the throes of a cultural uproar.
-Troops were being sent to Vietnam to fight a war that a lot of American’s didn’t think we had any right being involved in.
+Troops were being sent to Vietnam to fight a war that a lot of Americans didn’t think we had any right being involved in.
 Young people were experiencing with alternative lifestyles and mind-altering drugs; many losing their lives as a result of overdosing.
-Violent, public and political demonstrations were cropping up around the country.
+Violent public and political demonstrations were cropping up around the country.

-Said he saw a girl that looked a lot like you up on Choctaw Ridge
+He said he saw a girl that looked a lot like you up on Choctaw Ridge

 Interestingly enough, in the midst of the unrest in the United States at the time, people still found the energy to obsess over what it could have been that Billie Joe McAllister and his girlfriend had thrown off the famous Tallahatchie Bridge.

-Tags: 1967 | Bobbie Gentry | Ode To Billie Joe | The 1960s
+Tags: 1967 | Bobbie Gentry | Music In The 1960s | Ode To Billie Joe | Song Meanings, Lyrics, And Facts | The 1960s